olulekeomotoba/Project-3/README.md

 Transformation was done on the already cleansed data.
 The data had a lot of issues and required thorough cleansing, formatting, styling and re-organisation.
 This was done with a very high level of professionalism in order to maintain the integrity and originality of the data.
 The Transformed Data was then saved and made ready for the data modelling

 **DATA MODELING:**  <br>
+Constructed a robust data model to establish relationships between employee data, salary records, and job roles for in-depth analysis.
 Designed a robust data model, incorporating various tables, relationships, and calculated columns for analysis.
 Power BI's data modeling capabilities were used to create relationships between different datasets.
 Data hierachy and date table creation using DAX was done,enabling a holistic view of the organization's performance.

 **VISUALIZATION AND ANALYSIS:**  <br>
-Created interactive visualizations, including bar charts, line graphs, heatmaps, and geographical maps, to represent key performance, trends, and regional comparisons.
+Created insightful visualizations such as histograms, box plots, salary distributions, and job role breakdowns to depict key HR metrics.
 These visuals allowed for easy interpretation of performance trends.
 The core focus of the project was on analyzing performance data over time.
 This involved creating time-based visualizations to track changes, seasonality, and growth in various KPIs.
 Key performance indicators (KPIs) were analyzed over time to access the company's overall performance in the regions where sales took place.

 **DASHBOARD CREATION:**  <br>
+Developed an interactive dashboard allowing stakeholders to filter data by job roles, departments, and salary ranges for personalized analysis.
 Constructed a user-friendly dashboard presenting KPIs, employee data trends, and performance metrics.
 Filtering and Slicing: Implemented dynamic filtering and slicing options for users to drill down into specific data points.
 This dashboard was developed to present the insights in an intuitive and interactive manner thereby enabling users to gain a deep understanding of the company's performance.

 **PROJECT OUTCOMES**  <br>